Lesterpig/sockpress/README.md

 sockpress
 =========

-A simple express.js and socket.io wrapper for nodejs.
+A simple express.js and socket.io wrapper for nodejs
-**Note** : Sockpress is not able to manage https servers for the moment.

 Why ?
 -----